jlgrall/esEngine/doc/engine.md

 ### es.disposeEntity( entity )
 Disposes an entity.
 See: Entity.

-### esEngine.ComponentDef( objectDef )
-Defines a new type of component.
-See: ComponentDef.

 ### es.componentCreator( ComponentName | ComponentDef )
 Get a ComponentCreator.
 See: ComponentCreator.

-### esEngine.SystemDef( objectDef )
-Defines a new type of component.
-See: SystemDef.

 ### es.newSystem( SystemDef, [bag], args... )
 Creates a new system.
 See: System.